User Guide

 -

-find n/Chaining t/hashing
+find n/Chaining t/hashingreturnsChaining -

-find n/Heap p/medium
+find n/Heap p/mediumreturnsHeaps -

-returns no flashcards because not all conditions are satisfied
+find n/Heap p/loworfind n/Chaining t/metalreturns no flashcards because not all conditions are satisfied

 Flipping a flashcard : flip

 Flips the specified flashcard in the flashcard list.
-When the definition of a flashcard is hidden and flip
+When the definition of a flashcard is hidden and flip is

 executed on that flashcard, the definition will be shown.
 Conversely, when the definition of a flashcard is

-is executed on that flashcard, the definition will be hidden.
+displayed and flip is executed on that flashcard, the definition will be hidden.

 Format: flip INDEX